On fairness of multi-center allocation problems: Conclusion

 \subsection{Balancedness}

 Another restriction in our model is balancedness: For each center $c$, the inflow of agents coming from other centers to receive objects in $O_c$ is equal to the outflow of agents in $N_c$ who leave $c$ to receive objects in other centers.
-This restriction aligns with real-world scenarios in kidney exchanges: As in the classical kidney exchange model, assuming $|N_c|=|O_C|$ is based on the observation that, in most cases, each patient comes with a living kidney donor, often a family member.
-While this restriction seem to limit the applicability of this paper to other use cases, we argue this point by the following reason: Balancedness is an inviolable constraint in many practical allocation problems, such as shift reallocation and exchange programs \citep{dur2019two,yu2020market,manjunath2021,kamada2023}.
+This restriction aligns with real-world scenarios in kidney exchanges: As in the classical kidney exchange model, assuming $|N_c|=|O_C|$ is based on the observation that, in most cases, each patient comes with a living kidney donor, often a family member.\footnote{For organ exchange environments with imbalance and capacity constraints, \citet{ekici2024} proposes a solution by introducing fictitious agents and objects; the same construction can be applied here as well.} While this restriction seem to limit the applicability of this paper to other use cases, we argue this point by the following reason: Balancedness is an inviolable constraint in many practical allocation problems, such as shift reallocation and exchange programs \citep{dur2019two,yu2020market,manjunath2021,kamada2023}.
 As pointed out by \citet{dur2019two}, in such settings, every position and every worker must be matched, and hence the balancedness restriction is imposed.
 Thus, balancedness does not reduce the applicability of this paper.
 Of course, considering extensions involving imbalance or varying object capacities is an interesting open problem.
 However, such issues are beyond the scope of this paper, and we leave them for future research.

 \phantomsection